ZetaTwo/pwny-racing/website/content/scoreboard.md

 markup: mmark
 ---

-The scoreboard for the current season of the Pwny Race is:
+The final scoreboard for Pwny Racing is:

 {.table}
 Name                                                                                                                               | Participated                                                 | Won